-Rosstat clarified data on the dynamics of consumer prices in 2018.
-While the general inflation rate was 4,3%, food (excluding alcoholic beverages) rose by an average of 5,1%, however, the increase in prices for some goods exceeded this indicator by several times.
+Rosstat has clarified data on the dynamics of consumer prices in 2018.
+While the general inflation rate was 4,3%, food (excluding alcoholic beverages) rose in price by an average of 5,1%, but the rise in prices for some goods was several times higher than this indicator.

-The leader in price growth last year was millet, which rose 73,6%.
+The leader in price growth last year was millet, which rose in price by 73,6%.
 If in December 2017 in retail this cereal cost about 31,5 rubles / kg, then in December 2018 it was almost 56 rubles / kg, and the cost continues to increase.
-So, in May, it exceeded 77 rubles / kg.
-Such dynamics is the result of a decline in production.
-Last year, millet crops in Russia against the backdrop of unfavorable market conditions fell to 260 thousand hectares; over the past three years, the area under agricultural crops has decreased by more than 2,5 times.
+So, in May it exceeded 77 rubles / kg.
+This dynamics is the result of a decline in production.
+Last year, the sowing of millet in Russia against the background of unfavorable market conditions decreased to 260 thousand hectares, over three years the area for agricultural crops decreased more than 2,5 times.
 The harvest amounted to 217 thousand tons, while the market demand is estimated at 450-500 thousand tons.
-As a result, millet - previously one of the cheapest cereals - has become the most expensive.
+As a result, millet - previously one of the cheapest cereals - became the most expensive.
 For comparison, rice in June cost about 68,3 rubles / kg, buckwheat - 50,2 rubles / kg.
-According to the Federal State Statistics Service, during the week from June 25 to July 1, millet added another 0,5%.
-As Agroinvestor magazine previously wrote, this year, industry experts predict an increase in millet crops and an increase in production of more than 400 thousand tons, which may contribute to lower prices.
+According to Rosstat, in the week from June 25 to July 1, millet added another 0,5% in price.
+As the magazine "Agroinvestor" wrote earlier, this year industry experts predict an increase in millet crops and an increase in production to more than 400 thousand tons, which may contribute to lower prices.

-Also, last year, Rosstat noted a significant increase in prices for some vegetables.
-Most significantly increased the cost of cabbage (by 72,8%), also the double-digit dynamics of the value of onions (+ 23,7%), beets (+ 23%), carrots (+ 20%).
+Also, following the results of last year, Rosstat noted a significant increase in prices for some vegetables.
+The most significant increase was observed in the cost of cabbage (by 72,8%); the dynamics of the cost of onions (+ 23,7%), beets (+ 23%), and carrots (+ 20%) was also double-digit.
 However, tomatoes, on the contrary, became cheaper by 10,6%, cucumbers - by 6%.
-This year, prices for cabbage continued to increase until May, when they reached a peak of almost 60 rubles / kg, but by July they had fallen to 36,7 rubles / kg, according to Rosstat.
-The growth was associated with low prices in previous years, which led to a decrease in production and bookmarking of cabbage for storage, as a result of the traditional seasonal price increase was so noticeable.
-Tomatoes and cucumbers, in turn, are becoming cheaper because their production in the country is growing due to the development of the greenhouse industry.
-If in December 2017, cucumbers cost an average of 148,3 rubles / kg, and tomatoes - 142,6 rubles / kg, then in December 2018 - 141,4 and 128,7 rubles / kg, respectively.
-By June, the cost of cucumbers dropped to an average of 84,6 rubles / kg, tomatoes fell to 107,3 rubles / kg.
+This year, prices for cabbage continued to rise until May, when they reached a peak of almost 60 rubles / kg, but by July they fell to 36,7 rubles / kg, it follows from Rosstat data.
+The increase was due to lower prices in previous years, which led to a decrease in production and storage of cabbage, as a result of which the traditional seasonal increase in prices was so noticeable.
+Tomatoes and cucumbers, in turn, are getting cheaper as their production in the country is growing thanks to the development of the greenhouse industry.
+If in December 2017 cucumbers cost an average of 148,3 rubles / kg, and tomatoes - 142,6 rubles / kg, then in December 2018 - 141,4 and 128,7 rubles / kg, respectively.
+By June, the cost of cucumbers dropped to an average of 84,6 rubles / kg, tomatoes fell in price to 107,3 rubles / kg.

-Earlier, the Fruit and Vegetable Union predicted that, since the weather conditions are generally favorable, the seasonal decline in prices for fruits and vegetables will be at a standard level: the main decrease in value will begin in July and will continue until the first frost.
-During the week from June 25 to July 1, fruits and vegetables became cheaper by an average of 1,1%.
-Including the price of cabbage fell by 12,2%, cucumbers - by 7,2%, tomatoes - by 6,9%, onions - by 2%.
+Earlier the Fruit and Vegetable Union predicted that since the weather conditions are generally favorable, the seasonal decline in prices for vegetables and fruits will be at the standard level: the main decrease in prices will begin in July and will continue until the first frost.
+For the week from June 25 to July 1, fruits and vegetables became cheaper by an average of 1,1%.
+Including the price of cabbage decreased by 12,2%, cucumbers - by 7,2%, tomatoes - by 6,9%, onions - by 2%.

-Also much higher than the inflation rate last year was an increase in prices for sugar (28,3%), eggs (25,9%), chilled and frozen chickens (20,7%), Rosstat calculated.
-The dynamics of the price of sugar was determined by the recovery in prices after a decrease of almost 24% in 2017, while by July 1 it cost 7,2% less than in December 2018.
-Since production this year is forecasted to be close to a record, exports are developing poorly and world prices are low, sugar prices will obviously continue to decline.
-Broiler price increases were associated with a slowdown in production growth and an imbalance in supply and demand.
-In addition, in 2017 prices were low and in December amounted to about 126 rubles / kg against 138,5 rubles / kg in December 2016.
-In June of this year, chicken in retail cost an average of 143,8 rubles / kg, having fallen in price by more than 9 rubles / kg since the beginning of the year.
-Outbreaks of bird flu also affected the prices of poultry products: according to the Rosselkhoznadzor, 15 Russian regions were dysfunctional for this disease.
+The rise in prices for sugar (28,3%), eggs (25,9%), chilled and frozen chickens (20,7%) was also much higher than the inflation rate last year, Rosstat calculated.
+The dynamics of sugar prices were driven by a recovery in prices after a decrease of almost 24% in 2017, while by July 1 it was 7,2% less than in December 2018.
+With production forecast close to record this year, poor export performance and low world prices, sugar prices are likely to continue to decline.
+The increase in broiler prices was associated with a slowdown in production growth and an imbalance in supply and demand.
+In addition, in 2017, prices were at a low level and in December were about 126 rubles / kg against 138,5 rubles / kg in December 2016.
+In June this year, retail chicken cost an average of 143,8 rubles / kg, having fallen in price since the beginning of the year by more than 9 rubles / kg.
+Outbreaks of bird flu also affected the prices of poultry products: 15 Russian regions were unfavorable for this disease, according to the Rosselkhoznadzor.
 Outbreaks of highly pathogenic avian influenza, in particular, were in the Rostov, Voronezh, Kursk, Samara and Penza regions.

-Buckwheat turned out to be the leader among the goods whose prices fell most of all by the end of 2018: it fell by 15,8% in annual terms.
-The buckwheat market is virtually isolated from the whole world, because buckwheat is mainly eaten only in Russia, explained Daria Snitko, head of the Gazprombank Economic Forecasting Center, to RBC.
-“As soon as the harvest is large, all manufacturers have stocks that they seek to sell quickly.
-This is exactly what happened last year, "she explained, stressing that buckwheat yields are volatile:" It is very difficult to program the optimal production for the market to avoid price shocks. "
+Buckwheat turned out to be the leader among the goods, the prices for which decreased the most at the end of 2018: it fell by 15,8% in annual terms.
+The buckwheat market is actually isolated from the whole world, because buckwheat is eaten mainly only in Russia, Daria Snitko, head of the Gazprombank Center for Economic Forecasting, explained to RBC.
+“As soon as the harvest is big, all producers have stocks that they want to sell off quickly.
+This is exactly what happened last year, "she explained, stressing that buckwheat yields are volatile:" It is very difficult to program the optimal volume of production for the market in order to avoid price shocks. "

-According to the results of May, inflation amounted to 5,1% compared to May last year, follows from the data of Rosstat.
-In June, the dynamics of the consumer price index was zero relative to May, while the statistics agency recorded deflation in the category of food products: they fell by 0,5% taking into account fruits and vegetables.
-Without it, food prices rose 0,1%.
+At the end of May, inflation was 5,1% against May last year, according to Rosstat data.
+In June, the dynamics of the consumer price index was zero relative to May, while the statistics department recorded deflation in the category of food products: they fell by 0,5%, taking into account fruits and vegetables.
+Without it, food prices rose by 0,1%.